huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Learn to rest, but not quit.
 Learn to rest before you are tired.

 Fast as often as you can.
-Don't eat too much.
+Don’t eat too much.
 Only eat when you are hungry.
 Stop eating when you are eighty percent full.
 Be wholeheartedly appreciative whenever you are feeding yourself.
 No craving.
 Don't use eating as a form of procrastination.

 Eat real whole food only.
 No junk.
 Eat mostly plants.
 Drink lots of water and tea.
 Limit coffee.
 No added sugar.
 No alcohol, except white or red wine.